dkallen78/math-trainer/README.md

 # [Untitled Math Trainer](https://dkallen78.github.io/math-trainer/quickMath.html)

-## Update 2023-02-25
+## Update 2023-02-26

-### 22:00
+### 22:30

-I've added a new level and one new problem type, as well as making a small change to another problem function that gives it a bit more flexibility at the cost of another parameter.

-I still haven't come up with a good way to visualize progression through a level but I want to completely overhaul the math skill tree before I approach that again.
-I'd like each level to have the same number of skills/problem types before I put a ton of thought into it again.

-In addition to redoing the math skill tree, I want to start tackling user metrics and tracking student progress over multiple sessions.
-I'm going to start working on that next while trying to figure out what data is most valuable to educators and how I'm going to manage and present the data I do collect.
+No changes to the program today.
+Instead I've started a new .md file that will have the mental math progression listed out and I'm going to invite professionals to comment on it and suggest changes.
+There's not rush on that.
+What I'm pouring my mental energy into now is a way to keep a record of the user's progress in web storage.
+I want data!

 ## Purpose